lassebomh/recipe-converter/README.md

 # recipe-converter
-Converts a full recipes to or from imperial/us/metric.
+Converts a full recipe to or from imperial/us/metric.

 ## Examples